Thibaut de Longeville

+Biography

+Early life

 In 1995, at the age of 21, he founded 360 Communications.
 360's two first projects were designing the visual identity for the Tour de France’s new mountain bike event, Le Tour VTT, and organizing an aerosol art tribute to The Rolling Stones in conjunction with Virgin Records and Agnès b.

+Career

 In 1998, 360 became the official marketing and creative consulting outfit for Virgin Music / EMI Records’s national and international urban music roster.